 Sometimes the way the flavor system combines the methods of different flavors (the daemon system) is not powerful enough.
-In that case defwrapper can be used to define a macro which expands into code which is wrapped around the invocation of the methods.
-This is best explained by an example; suppose you needed a lock locked during the processing of the :foo message to the bar flavor, which takes two arguments, and you have a lock-frobboz special-form which knows how to lock the lock (presumably it generates an unwind-protect). lock-frobboz needs to see the first argument to the message; perhaps that tells it what sort of operation is going to be performed (read or write).
+In that case defwrapper can be used to define a macro that expands into code that is wrapped around the invocation of the methods.
+This is best explained by an example; suppose you needed a lock locked during the processing of the :foo operation on flavor bar, which takes two arguments, and you have a lock-frobboz special-form that knows how to lock the lock (presumably it generates an unwind-protect). lock-frobboz needs to see the first argument to the operation; perhaps that tells it what sort of operation is going to be performed (read or write).